RickGove/React-Carousel/README.md

    <img src="image.jpeg">
  </Carousel>
  ```
- each one of the children will be given it's own frame in the carousel.
+ Each one of the children will be given it's own frame in the carousel.
+ Children can be any valid React component

+# Advanced Use
+ The carousel has many features which can be customized using props